isabellazhong/neighbourly/README.md

 ### 2. Use case

 #### User story:
- As a user, I want to be able to access my homepage to view and search current requests.
-I also want to create a request and add additional details to my request.
+As a user, I want to be able to access my homepage, view and search current requests, and have the option to create.
+When creating a request, I want the option to add additional details to my request.

 #### Features:
 - Create a button to add either a request or an offer